 After that, I was off to the other side of the lake, to an eco hotel called Kaalpul Atitlán near San Antonio Palopó.
 It hung on the side of a cliff, a series of detached buildings with thatched roofs and astonishing views of the lake.
 When I transferred at Panajachel, I was informed I would be the only guest for the weekend, and in fact there would be no English-speakers working at the hotel.
 If I wanted silence, I was getting it.

+On my arrival, my luggage was whisked away and I was immediately handed a frothy fruit drink, then escorted to a terrace, where a woman sat me down and began to give me a foot scrub.
+More than at any other time during the past week, I wished desperately to speak Spanish right then. “¿Como estás?,” I said weakly, and she smiled at me.
 And then came the silence until morning, except when I asked for a glass of wine, which was poured, gratefully, to the very rim.
 I watched the sunset.
 A man kayaked in the distance, whistling to himself.

 I drank the hell out of that glass of wine and got another.
 I checked myself: Was I too alone?
 It is something I negotiate in my life daily, a balance between the internal and the external.
 If I isolate myself too much—easy enough to do with my books and my journals not to mention social media, which in theory works as a bridge but often acts as a wall instead—I can find myself dangling precariously on the edge of an existential crisis.
 (And here I was, on the side of a cliff, after all.)
 But no, I wasn’t dangling.
 I could not help but feel an absolute sense of calm.